Class 2: Culinary Arts

 • Pies and cakes can be removed on Friday afternoon after 1pm as a slice of each will be displayed instead of the whole exhibit after judging.

-• Our theme is “Everything Old is New Again” – please try to include this in your entries!
+• Our theme is “Roots, Shoots, and Farm Boots” – please try to include this in your entries!

 CANNING TIPS FOR EXHIBITORS